 - 49% reported their top priority was creating meaningful digital interactions.
 All with the view to improve their customers’ financial health

-- Faster time to market with new products and services at 35% is also a significant investment
+- Additionally, faster time to market with new products and services at 35% is also a significant investment

 What’s the outlook for digital transformation?

 Legacy brands also need the flexibility to develop APIs to drive growth from open banking and open finance initiatives.
-This will help meet customer demand for more control over their data and tailored solution, again, either internally or via a third-party provider.
+As a result, this will help meet customer demand for more control over their data and tailored solution, again, either internally or via a third-party provider.

 Unravelling legacy systems.
 Changing established processes.
 Overcoming cultural barriers.
 All this is a complex business.
 Brands that do not have the internal capability are turning to agile digital transformation partners for help.
 Together, they build digital solutions that offer customers a better experience.
 All while transforming the way they work for the better, ensuring their business is resilient.